-The class BathymetryCoverage has the attributes minimumDepth, maximumDepth, minimumUncertainty, and maximumUncertainty which bound the depth attribute and the uncertainty attribute from the S102_BathymetryValues record.BathymetryCoverage also contains the attributes minimumDisplayScale and maximumDisplayScale which define the appropriate scale range for the coverage.BathymetryCoverage additionally contains the inherited attributes origin, offsetVectors, dimension, axisName, extent, sequenceRule, and startSequence from S100_Grid and CV_Grid.
+The class BathymetryCoverage has the attributes minimumDepth, maximumDepth, minimumUncertainty, and maximumUncertainty which bound the depth attribute and the uncertainty attribute from the S102_BathymetryValues record.
+BathymetryCoverage additionally contains the inherited attributes origin, offsetVectors, dimension, axisName, extent, sequenceRule, and startSequence from S100_Grid and CV_Grid.

 The origin is a position in a specified coordinate reference system, and a set of offset vectors specify the direction and distance between the grid lines.
 It also contains the additional geometric characteristics of a rectified grid.

-maximumDisplayScale

-The smaller value of the ratio of the linear dimensions of the features of a dataset presented in the display and the actual dimensions of the features represented (smallest scale) of the scale range of the dataset.
-A list of display scale ranges is available in Table 11-1, 1st column.

 minimumDepth